Inside the SonicJS Plugin Architecture: A Deep Dive

 2. The relational settings table (via SettingsService)

-For system-wide configuration that may be shared across plugins (general site settings, security settings, JWT lifetimes), SonicJS uses a separate settings table with a category/key/value structure.
+For system-wide configuration shared across plugins (site name, security settings), SonicJS uses a separate settings table with a category/key/value structure.
 The SettingsService wraps it:

 const settings = new SettingsService(db)